-1.5 Discussion
+1.16 Discussion

 The usefulness of noise on information encoding of subthreshold signals by single neurons has been well investigated.
 However, the encoding of supra-threshold signals by populations of neurons has received comparatively little attention and different effects play a role for suprathreshold signals than for subthreshold signals (?).
 This paper delivers an important contribution for the understanding of suprathreshold stochastic resonance (SSR).
 We simulate populations of leaky integrate-and-fire neurons to answer the question how population size influences the optimal noise strength for linear encoding of suprathreshold signals.
 We are able to show that this optimal noise is well described as a function of the square root of population size.
+[DH: Currently missing, but it is somewhere in my notes ...]
 This relationship is independent of frequency properties of the input signal and holds true for narrowband and broadband signals.